crate/cloud-tutorials/docs/edge/monitoring.rst

 ..
 NOTE::

-    Depending on your cloud provider, it is possible that port 3000 will already be occupied in your system.
+    Depending on your environment, it is possible that port 3000 will already be occupied.
 If that's the case, you will see following response:

     .. code-block:: console